 Here I just roughly cut the C is for Caterpillar circles into strips.

 Then I used my 1.5 inch Craft punch to cut out the circles.
 It took me one minute to have all the circles cut.
-I demonstrated that on my Instagram Story as well as my 7 year old daughter doing it.
+I demonstrated this on my Instagram Story as well as my 7 year old daughter doing it.
 She actually loved doing this part too.
 It is great for visual perception.

 To see how I use our printable letter activities in weekly themes you can have a look at my Letter A Activity post.